laeva-lady/init.lua/README.md

 based on [ThePrimeagen's config](https://github.com/thePrimeagen/init.lua)

-most things changed are things i do not use or keybinds that i don't like and stuff..
+most things changed are things i do not use or keybinds that i don't like or additional plugins i use

 # original README.md below: